matitalatina/mn-blog-en/src/content/angular-jwt-auth.md

 Now we focus on these goals:

 1. Not passing the token when we call a public API.
-2. Passing the JWT token during API calls.
+2. Passing the JWT token during authenticated API calls.
 3. Refreshing the token when the `accessToken` expires.
-We know the token expires only when we make some API calls: so when an API call fails because the token is expired, we need to call refresh API call to get the new token, then we need to make again the first call with the refreshed token.
+We know the token expires only when we make some API calls: so when an API call fails, because the token is expired, we need to call refresh API call to get the new token, then we need to make again the first call with the refreshed token.

 All this stuff is managed by the `AuthInterceptor`.
 It is a subclass of [Angular HTTP Interceptor](https://angular.io/guide/http#http-interceptors).
-Briefly speaking, an HTTP Interceptor it's a layer that we can add between the API call we make and the real HTTP Request made by the browser.
+Briefly speaking, **an HTTP Interceptor is a layer that we can add between the API call we make and the real HTTP Request made by the browser**.
 In this way, we can transparently inject all these auth behavior without changing our Client classes.

 #### Understanding HTTP Interceptor